mathewbushuru/unbeatable-tictactoe/README.md

 ### Tic Tac Toe

 This project uses the `module pattern`.
 I recently learnt about it and made this simple project using it.
 [The module pattern](https://dev.to/tomekbuszewski/module-pattern-in-javascript-56jm) allows us to use and create encapsulation in our code as if we were using a language like Java.
-Here, I'm differentiating 'private' variables from 'public' ones by prefixing an `_` before them.
-For example, `renderBoard` will be accessible outside the `Render` module as `Render.renderBoard()` while `_gameBoard` is only  visible inside it.
+For example, `renderBoard` is accessible outside the `Render` module as `Render.renderBoard()` while `_gameBoard` is only  visible inside it.
 Note that this module pattern is different from the modules introduced by ES6.

-For better user experience, I also designed the app to be work as a Single Page Application like a  React/Vue app.
+For better user experience, the app is designed to be a Single Page Application like a  React/Vue app.
 The render methods manipulate the DOM dynamically when needed with no need for network reloads.
-Designing the app as an SPA also requires state which is used here to decide whether to use a trivial or advanced bot to play with user
+Designing the app as an SPA also requires state which is used here to decide whether to use a trivial or unbeatable bot to play with user

 ##### Design
 I have been experimenting with achromatic designs a lot lately so this is another black and white design.
 It's mobile responsive and uses a flex column for mobile which changes to a CSS Grid for viewports greater than 750px